bartandrews/erg_loc/README.rst

 erg_loc
 =======

-A numerical toolbox to study the distinction between ergodic and localized phases in quantum many-body systems.
+A numerical toolbox to distinguish between ergodic and localized phases in quantum many-body systems.

 Prerequisites: Python 3.7.6+, QuSpin 0.3.6+